maibennett/sta235/exampleSite/content/Syllabus/grading/_index.en.md

 -	All students will get **one (1) JITT submission that can be dropped**.
 If for any reason you are not able to complete one of the JITTs, you can still get full credit for your submissions as long as you submit all other JITTs.

-3. **Participation (5%)**
+3. **Attendance/Participation (5%)**

 -	In order to incentivize students to show up and ask questions, attendance and in-class participation will count towards your final grade.

--	During the semester, **I will record attendance for at least 5 classes**.
+-	During the semester, **I will record attendance for at least 5 classes** (and no more than 7).
 Students can be absent from one of those classes, without penalty.
-Any further absences need to be justified through the appropriate channels (i.e. Student Emergency Services).
+This includes excused (through SES) and unexcused absences.

 -	If a student misses more than one class where attendance is recorded, they can make up for it by **participating in at least 2 classes of recorded participation**.
 Classes where participation is recorded will be chosen randomly throughout the semester.

 -	In order for in-class participation to count, students must either ask a specific question or voluntarily answer a question asked by the instructor.

+-	If a student has a health issue or other extraordinary circumstances that prevents them for attending class consistently, please reach out to the instructor as soon as possible.

-4.	**Midterm Exam (15%)**
+4.	**Midterm Exam (25%)**

--	The midterm exam will be an individual evaluation.
-It is intended to be completed in an “open-book” setting (including “open-internet”), but without outside help from other students/people in general.
+-	The midterm exam will be an individual evaluation, in-person, during regular class time.
+Students will be able to use any offline resource (e.g. notes from class, slides, R scripts provided), but no online resources.

--	It will have a take-home format (similar to homework assignments), and students should submit both a write-up and code (see homework submission instructions).
+-	Just as with homework assignments, students will have to submit their midterm in addition to their R script to be evaluated.

-5.	**Final Exam (20%)**
+5.	**Final Exam (25%)**

--	The final exam will be an individual evaluation, and it is cumulative.
-It is intended to be completed in an “open-book” setting (including “open-internet”), but without outside help from other students/people in general.
+-	The final exam will be an individual in-person evaluation, and it will be cumulative.
+Students will be able to use any offline resource (e.g. notes from class, slides, R scripts provided), but no online resources.

--	It will have a take-home format (similar to homework assignments), and students should submit both a write-up and code (see homework submission instructions).

-6.	**Final Project (20%)**

--	The final project for this course is intended to tackle a data analysis problem using some of the tools we have seen in this class (either causal inference or prediction, or both).
-Students must show a pertinent analysis of a question of their choice, collecting data (see resources on available data on the course website), showing descriptive statistics, and conducting sound analysis to tackle the problem at hand.

--	The final project will be completed in groups of 3 or 4 students.
-There will be different milestones throughout the semester to make sure you are set up to succeed in terms of the project:

-	- Friday Sept 9th: Choose a group of 3 or 4 students (0%)
-	- Friday Oct 7th: Pitch your idea for the final project, including data ideas (2%)
-	- Friday Nov 11th: Preliminary report (5%)
-	- Thursday Dec 8th: Final report (8%)
-	- Thursday Dec 8th and Friday Dec 9th: Presentations (5%)

--	Please refer to the guidelines on the course website to see what is expected for each of these milestones.

--	Final presentations will be conducted during a “uniform exam schedule”, so please check the dates for your section and let me know in advance if you have a time conflict.
-All students must attend the final presentations.

-	- Section 1 (Tue 10:00-12:00): Thursday Dec 8th 3.30pm – 6.30pm
-	- Section 2 (Tue 12:00-2:00): Thursday Dec 8th 7.00pm – 10.00pm
-	- Section 3 (Thu 10:00-12:00): Friday Dec 9th 3.30pm – 6:30pm
-	- Section 4 (Thu 12:00-2:00): Friday Dec 9th 7:00pm – 10.00pm
+-	Just as with homework assignments, students will have to submit their midterm in addition to their R script to be evaluated.

 {{% notice warning %}}